immortalmind2016/video-streaming-HTTP/README.md

 # Video Streaming Using Nodejs
 this is a video streaming nodejs example based on HTTP protocol

+# You should read about Nodejs stream types
+  here i'm using readable stream to read data from (video) , and pipe method to write data into the writable stream which is response of the express GET route
 # Idea
 as we know that the `<Video></Video>` element inside HTML expected to receive a video streaming as data chunks